Last updated: 9 September 2020

 If you’ve decided to change supplier, it can be difficult to know where to start.
-While the so-called ‘big six’ energy suppliers are a reassuring choice thanks to their proven reliability, the energy market has been interrupted by dozens of small energy suppliers in the past few years.
-From green energy to stand-out pricing, you may find that when you change utility supplier, you discover a company you have never even heard of before, but that suits your needs perfectly.
+While the so-called ‘big six’ energy suppliers are a reassuring choice thanks to their proven reliability, the energy market has been disrupted by dozens of small energy suppliers emerging over the past decade or so.
+From green energy to stand-out pricing, you may find that when you change utility supplier, you discover a company you have never even heard of before is the one that suits your needs perfectly.

 So, which of these newcomers can you rely on to give you a good deal, and which is the best small energy supplier for you, if any?
 Our handy guide is here to help.

-However, OVO Energy may soon disrupt this long-standing group, proving that the energy market is, now more than ever, very changeable.
-In 2013, the big six had an almost total monopoly over the energy market, but now that there is anywhere between 40 and 70 suppliers available, your options are virtually endless.
-However, that number is also almost constantly changing, as many small energy suppliers have gone bust – a risk worth considering when you change supplier, though not one that should rule out these smaller businesses.
+Back in 2013, the big six enjoyed an almost total monopoly over the energy market, but now there are between 40 and 70 energy suppliers on the market, making your options virtually limitless.
+However, that number is also almost constantly changing, as many small energy suppliers have gone bust – a risk you should consider when changing supplier, although it’s not one that should make you rule out these smaller businesses.
 That’s because Ofgem will step in to ensure your supply won’t be disrupted should your supplier (big or small) go bust.

-If you have decided that smaller is better, then you’ll be pleased to know that switching is just as easy as it is with any other supplier.
-Some companies still value the direct approach, so you can call them directly and make the change, but most will be listed on energy comparison sites right along with the big six.
+If you’ve decided that smaller is better, then you’ll be pleased to know that switching is just as easy as it is with any other supplier.
+Some companies still value the direct approach, so you can call them directly and make the change, but most will be listed on energy comparison sites alongside the big six.

-Whether you use a comparison tool or manually shop around, you should compare energy deals from all the brands on your shortlist.
-Factors such as location can change your quote quite significantly from the estimated, generic quotes you see on brand homepages.
+Whether you use a comparison tool or shop around manually, you should compare energy deals from all the brands on your shortlist.
+Factors such as your location can change your quote quite significantly from the estimated, generic quotes you see on brand homepages.

-Changing to a small supplier doesn’t make you exempt from the exit fees that come with your current tariff shortlist, some small energy suppliers do offer to pay this for you as further incentive.
+Changing to a small supplier won’t exempt you from any exit fees that may come with your current tariff, but some small energy suppliers do offer to pay this for you as a further incentive to switch.

 Small energy suppliers have a reputation for being more affordable than the big six, and in many cases this is true.
-There are many reasons for this, though one of the key factors is the allowances made by the government for smaller energy suppliers.
+There are many reasons, but one of the key factors is the allowances made by the government for smaller energy suppliers.

 Due to the government wanting to encourage competitiveness in the energy market, and therefore create better pricing for customers, small energy suppliers are exempt from the Energy Company Obligation (ECO), a fee placed on energy companies with the aim of lowering carbon emissions.
 With the money saved from exemptions like these, small energy suppliers can pass savings onto the customers.
-Small companies, naturally, also have lower overheads, so savings can also be made here.
-However, exemption from the ECO doesn’t mean these suppliers do not value green energy.
-In fact, many small energy suppliers get energy from renewable sources.
+Small companies also have lower overheads, so savings can also be passed on from here.
+However, exemption from the ECO doesn’t mean these suppliers do not value green energy; in fact, many small energy suppliers source their energy from renewables.

-You should bear in mind that smaller companies are also exempt from other schemes, which may make them unsuitable for your circumstances.
-For example, while big six suppliers must offer the Warm Home Discount, small suppliers are not obligated to do so, even if you are eligible.
+You should bear in mind that smaller companies are also exempt from other schemes, which may make them unsuitable for your individual circumstances.
+For example, while big six suppliers must offer the Warm Home Discount, small suppliers are not obligated to do so, even if you’re eligible.
+Check before you switch.

-Green energy is a big topic at the moment, and so many new suppliers entering the market make sure to offer this feature to potential customers.
-The level of commitment to renewable energy can range from 100% renewable electricity as standard, with varying levels of carbon-neutral gas, while others simply offer a few plans with green power credentials.
-If you want to change supplier in order to be greener, then you should compare energy deals and refine your search to green energy suppliers.
+Green energy is a big topic, and so many new suppliers entering the market make sure to offer this feature to potential customers.
+The level of commitment to renewable energy can range widely: some offer 100% renewable electricity as standard, with varying levels of carbon-neutral gas, while others simply offer a few plans with differing green credentials.
+If you want to change supplier to be greener, then you should compare energy deals and refine your search to green energy suppliers.

 Many small companies model a whole ethos around renewable energy, which makes them a highly appealing choice, but some members of the big six also have renewable offerings.

-Essentially, if you stand to save money or enjoy green energy with a small supplier, it may be worth the risk.
+Essentially, if you stand to save money or enjoy green energy with a small supplier, it’s almost certainly worth the risk.
 After all, suppliers like Bulb have grown rapidly despite only forming in 2016, so there are plenty of success stories for small suppliers too to counter the loss of companies like Breeze.

-The answer to this one is the same as it would be to any decision regarding the big six.
-You should create a set criterion for what you want from your provider and keep it in mind as you look to change supplier.
-Whether you value green energy, low prices, great customer service or a mix of the above, the key is to compare energy deals and do your research on each supplier.
+The answer to this is the same as it would be to any decision regarding the big six.
+You should decide exactly what you want from your provider and keep it in mind as you look to change supplier.
+Whether you value green energy, low prices, great customer service, or a mix of the above, the key is to compare energy deals and do your research on each supplier.
 While small companies do not have the track record of the big six, sites like Trustpilot should give you a good sense of their overall dependability.